 Young Adults Battling Drug Abuse Feel Alone, Unheard and Hopeless

-All ages or backgrounds of people suffering from or struggling with addiction often experience feeling further isolated in an already isolating world, but that feeling of separation seems to take a more significant emotional toll on young adults.
+All ages or backgrounds of people suffering from or struggling with addiction often experience feeling further isolated in an already isolating world.
+Still, that feeling of separation seems to take a more significant emotional toll on young adults.
 Most parents and guardians try to do their best with the limited time, resources, and knowledge they have.
-But many have been misguided in taking a tough approach.
+But many have been misguided in taking a strict approach.

 Unfortunately, this approach typically backfires.
-It is often perceived by young adults as proof of not being understood — that their misguided cries for help are still heard — which creates an even greater disconnect and feeling of loneliness.
+Young adults often perceive it as proof of not being understood — that their misguided cries for help are still heard — which creates an even more significant disconnect and feeling of loneliness.
 These kids already feel like misfits in a world that seems to have no place for them, and the tough-love approach reinforces that to a degree, sabotaging any motivation on their part to stop using drugs and causing their self-esteem to plummet.
 At this low point, drug use can have an even greater attraction, and it’s easy for addiction to take over and ruin their lives completely.

 Why Drug Rehabs Are Unsuccessful in Fighting the Opioid Crisis